Oatmeal Breakfast Bake (gluten & dairy free)

 3 large, ripe bananas

-2 tbsp ground flax seed (or flax meal)
+2 tablespoons ground flax seed (or flax meal)

 Yield: Makes approximately 18 bars.